nrfconnect/sdk-nrf/doc/nrf/app_memory.rst

 Bluetooth
 *********

-Complete the following actions to optimize the Bluetooth part of your application:
+Complete the following actions to optimize the Bluetooth® part of your application:

 * Disable features that your application does not use.
   For example, disable the following features: